 I’m going to investigate bringing my daughter back for a sea turtle release.

 Every hotel staff member I came into contact with was genuinely nice and helpful from check-in to check-out.
-For instance, I walked into Coco Loco, the poolside restaurant, to order a fish taco and they hurried me out to say I could relax while the servers handled everything.
+For instance, I walked into Coco Loco, the poolside restaurant, to order a fish taco, and they hurried me out to say I could relax while the servers handled everything.
 Housekeeping and in-room dining beamed enthusiasm through the phone.
-It was a very warm and welcome experience.
+It was a very warm and welcoming experience.

 Good to Know